 When a tooth develops a cavity, it can often be fixed with a filling or a crown.
 However, if the infection spreads to the tooth's dental pulp, then your Edmonton dentist will most likely recommend a root canal treatment.
 While a root canal is among the most helpful and important procedures in dentistry, many people are unfortunately scared of the procedure itself and of the recovery process afterwards.
-At the Azarko Dental Group Edmonton dental clinics, we strive to put our patients' minds at ease by explaining to them what a root canal is and what the recovery process is like.
+At the Azarko Dental Group Edmonton dental clinic, we strive to put our patients' minds at ease by explaining to them what a root canal is and what the recovery process is like.

 What Exactly is a Root Canal?